-Kirby: Jurgen Habermas has been criticized for moving to a position close to Talcott Parsons in terms of talking about the ideal speech situation and moral consensus.
-What do you think of the work of Jurgen Habermas and in what sense is the morality aspect of the Real Utopias Project open to the same sort of criticisms?
+(7) Jurgen Habermas has been criticized for moving to a position close to Talcott Parsons in terms of talking about the ideal speech situation and moral consensus.
+What do you think of the work of Jurgen Habermas and in what sense is the morality aspect of the Real Utopias project open to the same sort of criticisms?

-Wright: I think the idea of a ideal speech situation is a powerful one.
+I think the idea of a ideal speech situation is a powerful one.
 It provides a thought experiment for the conditions under which a certain kind of consensus would be possible.
-However, this has little to do with Parsons' notion of value consensus.
+However, this has little to do with Parsons notion of value consensus.
 Parsons believed that value consensus was generated by institutions of socialization when those institutions were functionally integrated to the rest of society.
 Consensus formation in Parsons is much more a question of homogenisation of the inputs into the formation of subjectivity rather than a characterization of the process by which people forge consensus.
 For Habermas, in contrast, the "ideal speech situation" defines an idealized context within which people are capable of engaging in the creative process of producing commonality of beliefs.
 This is, fundamentally, a production model of beliefs, not a socialization or inculcation model, and in that way it is very distant from Parsons.

-More profoundly, perhaps, the concept of the ideal speech situation is a way of doing an end run around the problem of moral experts pronouncing what should be the content of an authentic consensus of values and beliefs.
-The claim is that the only way really to discover the truth about any belief is for the discussion of beliefs to take place in a setting of free and open dialogue, without power and manipulation interfering in the process.
-This is the standard way that most people think about the social conditions for arriving at scientific truths; the best chance for the "truth winning out" is where there is an arena of scientific discussion where power, status and manipulation play no role, where the best argument wins.
-This is no guarantee of truth - mistakes happen for all sorts of reasons - but it offers the best social context for truth to emerge.
+More profoundly, perhaps, the concept of the ideal speech situation is a way of doing an end-run around the problem of moral experts pronouncing what should be the content of an authentic consensus of values and beliefs.
+The claim is that the only way to really discover the truth about any belief is for the discussion of beliefs to take place in a setting of free and open dialogue, without power and manipulation interfering in the process.
+This is the standard way that most people think about the social conditions for arriving at scientific truths: the best chance for the "truth winning out" is where there is an arena of scientific discussion where power, status and manipulation play no role, where the best argument wins.
+This is no guarantee of truth - mistakes happen for all sorts of reasons - but it offs the best social context for truth to emerge.

-Kirby: In your essay on the transformation of the American class structure between 1960 and 1990 you compare the theories of proletarianisation and post-Fordism and broadly come out in favour of the post-Fordist position.
-In the "American jobs machine", howeve, you notice a greater polarization in job creation in recent years.
+(8) In your essay on the transformation of the American Class Structure 1960-1990 you compare the theories of proletarianisation and post-Fordism and broadly come out in favour of the post-Fordist position.
+In the American Jobs machine however you notice a greater polarization in job creation in recent years.
 Would you therefore still broadly support a post-Fordist view on the job market and economic structure?

-Wright: It is true that in my recent work on the US employment expansion in the 1990s I observe a pattern of growing job polarization, and particularly of racialized polarization.
+It is true that in my recent work on the US employment expansion in the 1990s I observe a pattern of growing job polarization, and particularly of racialized polarization.
 Nevertheless, I also note that this polarization is weighted towards the expansion of fairly good, high paying jobs rather than lousy jobs.
 50% of the job expansion in the 1990s occurred in the top three deciles of the employment structure.
 This does not correspond to the conventional image of pervasive degradation and deskilling of labor.
 What we have them is a combination of the post-Fordist image of rapidly expanding high end jobs along with a somewhat smaller expansion of poorly paid service employment at the very bottom of the employment structure.

-Kirby: When we were discussing reference groups early on in our conversation you argued that "one can choose one's constraints".
-Does this not undermine the notion of structure?
+(9) In answer to question 1.3 on reference groups you argue that 'one can choose one's constraints' Does this not undermine the notion of structure?